19wh1a1262/II-IT-b-LAB1/experiment1/README.md

-/*program to demonstrate arithmetic operators
+/*program to demonstrate arithmetic operators*/

 #include <iostream>
 using namespace std;